Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 The next step in the process involves recording the invoice data and matching it with the right paperwork needed for the approvers to give it the green.
 The invoice must be assigned a general ledger (GL) code and linked with the corresponding purchase order, delivery receipt, and/or inspection report where applicable.

 Invoices must be formally verified to avoid duplicate payments or fraud.
-The accounts payable team is looking to record:
+The accounts payable team is looking to record the following:

 Fees, Totals, and Taxes